JorySchossau/build/README.md

 ### Motivation

-* We needed a custom build tool aware of project structure
+* We needed a custom build tool aware of project structure for a different project
-* We wanted to avoid dependencies (python, ninja, basil, etc.)
+* We wanted to avoid dependencies (python, ninja, basil, etc.) to ease end developer experience
-* the Ninja build system takes too long to do automtaic dependency discovery
+* The Ninja build system takes too long to do automtaic dependency discovery (well, the compilers take too long to report this)

 ### Notes